lambdaclass/miden-client/docs/src/web-client/api/classes/AccountId.md

 > **toBech32Custom**(`network_id`): `string`

 Turn this Account ID into its bech32 string representation.
-This method accepts a custom network id.
+This method accepts a custom network ID.

 #### Parameters